 We purchased the Midvale (now The Ramsey) apartment building in North Seattle, and moved our offices and many of our clients to the new location.

-With the support of dedicated donors, we raised $1.9 million dollars and paid off the building loan.
-Currently 11 clients and 12 community renters live at The Ramsey which was named to honor key booster Dick Ramsey.
+With the support of dedicated donors, we raised $1.9 million and paid off the building loan.
+Currently 11 clients and 12 community renters live at The Ramsey which was named in honor of key booster Dick Ramsey.

 We support 35 adults with developmental disabilities.
-We provide 135,000+ annual hours of daily living services and extended programs to our clients at The Ramsey and CP Nelson Apartments, the Loya House, and in rented homes in Shoreline Washington.
-We provide high quality housing for 27 low income tenants at The Ramsey, and administer 26 apartments for low income tenants at CP Nelson, and we provide critical education for community members in our Relationship Class.
+We provide 135,000+ annual hours of daily living services and extended programs to our clients at The Ramsey and CP Nelson Apartments, the Loya house, and in rented homes in Shoreline, Washington.
+We provide high quality housing for 27 low-income tenants at The Ramsey, administer 26 apartments for low-income tenants at CP Nelson, and produce critical education for community members in our Relationship Class.

-Our management and direct support staff team has dozens of years of industry experience, and possesses a fierce passion for advocacy.
+Our management and direct support staff team have dozens of years of industry experience, and possess a fierce passion for advocacy.
 They have degrees in areas such as: public policy, public administration, accounting, social work, counseling, etc. We are very proud of our wonderful tradition of highly rated and personalized services, provided in a relaxed, family-oriented atmosphere.